maxim-uvarov/my-cybegraph/cybergraph.md

 ##### Excel for Internet Marketing, 2017

+Throughout my career in digital marketing, I have used Excel extensively.
+Through my extensive experience, I have learned this tool well.
+I recorded my own comprehensive course on the intricacies of my favorite tool.
+The beauty of this course lies in the examples from real internet marketing tasks and how to solve them using Excel.

 ##### Power BI for Internet Marketing, 2017-2019

 The first course on the market, where I imagined how Power BI could be used for the tasks that I had in my career previously.